 Tag: socrates

-Socrates (470-399 B.C.) was a famous Greek philosopher from Athens, who taught Plato, and Plato taught Aristotle, and Aristotle taught Alexander the Great.
-Socrates used a simple but cleverly profound method of teaching by asking revelatory, psychologically probing questions.
-The Greeks called this form Dialectic – starting from a thesis or question, then discussing ideas […]
+Socrates (470-399 B.C.) was a famous Greek philosopher from Athens who taught Plato, and Plato taught Aristotle, and Aristotle taught Alexander the Great.
+Socrates created the concept of convening a “Symposium” for his students as a modus operandi for developing a simple but cleverly profound method of teaching by asking penetrating, revelatory, and psychologically probing questions.
+The Greeks called […]

 Symposium—The Transcendence of the Bride of Jesus Christ